Anti-Harassment Bullying and Discrimination Policy

 Informal Procedure

 While the Society acknowledges that this may be difficult it does encourage that if a colleague feels they are being harassed or bullied they should, in the first instance, endeavour to make it clear to the person, or persons, causing offence that such behaviour towards them is offensive and unacceptable.
-The person concerned may not have realised the nature or effect of what they were doing or had done.
+The person concerned may not have realised the nature or effect of what they were doing or had done, however this does not mean it is acceptable.

-If the colleague doesn’t feel able to speak to the person or they are finding it difficult to know how to deal with it, we encourage colleagues to speak to their line manager, HR Advisor or trade union representative, who can provide confidential advice and assistance in resolving the issue formally or informally.
+If the colleague doesn’t feel able to speak to the person or they are finding it difficult to know how to deal with it, we encourage colleagues to speak to their line manager, the people team or trade union representative, who can provide confidential advice and assistance in resolving the issue formally or informally.

-Colleagues can also consider all the ways to raise a concern on our dedicated raise a concern Colleagues Connect page.
+Colleagues can raise a concern confidentially and details on how to do that can be found on colleague connect:- raise a concern Colleagues Connect page.

 Formal Procedure

-If colleagues don’t feel able to sort things out informally, they can make a formal complaint.
+If colleagues don’t feel able to resolve matters informally, they can make a formal complaint.

-Any formal complaint or grievance should be made in writing to the line manager, indicating that it is a formal grievance.
-Where the problem relates to that manager, the colleague should raise the matter with a senior manager or HR Advisor.
+Any formal complaint or grievance should be made in writing to the hr.advice@midcounties.coop email address, indicating that it is a formal grievance.
 Please see the Society’s Grievance Policy for more information.
-In very serious cases it may be necessary to involve the police, although this should be done with guidance from the HR Advisor.

 Sometimes the nature of the grievance should be considered before deciding how best to try and resolve it.
 For example, if the complaint is very serious or where the informal procedure would not be appropriate.